exercism/rust/exercises/linked-list/README.md

   guarantee correctness.
 It must not be possible for a user to cause memory unsafety of any kind using only the safe interfaces we expose.

-* Several functions require similar behaviour in different directions (left or right, start or end).
+* Several functions require similar behaviour in different directions (towards front or back).
 Try not to duplicate shared code paths.